M-o-a-T/moat/doc/hacking.rst

 "…Blk".
 They provide `snd` and `rcv` methods to read and write one block each.

-The Reader returns a complete data block.
-The caller may not assume that the returned buffer will survive beyond the next call to `rcv`.
+Reading returns a complete data block.
+It may be a memoryview; the caller must not assume that the returned buffer will survive beyond the next call to `rcv`.

 Msg
 +++

-A (serializeable) Python data structure, typically using a dict/map as the top level.
+A (serializable) Python data structure, typically using a dict/map as the top level.
 Stream modules that process structured data are named "…Msg".
 They provide `send` and `recv` methods.

 Combinations
 ++++++++++++